yasming/Csv_To_String_Conversor_Golang/README.md

 2. Csv converted to only one line string with all records
 3. Show the sum of the numbers in the spreadsheet

-The response will be show as a json response in the endpoint
+The response will be show as a json response in the endpoint.

 ## Prerequisites